generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.txt

 This project is to easier use IoC with:

+	* ADO dbconnection
 	* Dapper
 	* Dapper.FastCRUD
+	* Any other Dapper extension yhou like, or even a framework that uses IDbConnect.
-* And IoC, so far supported:
+	* And IoC, so far supported / Documented:
-** Castle Windsor
+		* Castle Windsor
 	* A repository pattern (base classes)
-* A UnitOfWork Pattern, NB
-** The Unit of work will control the session and a session facotry ** Created using an UnitOfWork factory
-** A Session base class,
-** Created using an session factory
+	* The IoC can resolve a IDbFactory e.g. via constructor injection.
+That can create connections and transactions wrapped as Sessions and UnitOrWork's
+	* Use the factory to "spawn" sessions in your methods.
+The creation will connect to the database, the disposal will close the session.
+	* The session can spawn Unit of work transactions.
+The transaction will begin when the UoW is created.
+The disposal will commit it.

+Nice and smooth like.

 You are welcom to look at the test cases how to use.
-Checout the Castle project for the castle windsor installer...
+Checkout the Castle project for the castle windsor installer...
 More IoC will come.

+#### Code examples ####:

 //Creating a session, Extend the session base with your dbconnection type: public class TestSession : Session<SQLiteConnection>, ITestSession (Remember your default interface for the IoC)